-So all in all for a beginners set of cycling clothes you could just spend £130, the best way to start as a beginner is to buy last season designs.
-That way you can pick up some great bargains and get better quality gear as well.
+So all in all, for a beginner’s set of cycling clothes, you could spend £130; the best way to start as a beginner is to buy last season’s designs.
+You can pick up some great bargains and get better-quality gear.

 Beginners Guide To Cycle Saddles

-You may think that this wasn’t gong to be a cost to be considered at all.
-If you buy a top quality bike the only standard 1 thing you are buying is the frame, everything else is extra.
-If you buy a cycle that has a saddle fitted as standard at some point you are going too want to change it.
-Believe me, bums come in all shapes and sizes and when you purchase a bike saddle that suits you fit makes the world of difference.
-Once you hit the 20 mile mark which takes around 1 hour and 45 minutes on average you will be wanting something good to sit on.
+You may think that this wasn’t going to be a cost to be considered at all.
+If you buy a top-quality bike, the only standard thing you purchase is the frame; everything else is extra.
+If you buy a cycle with a saddle fitted as standard, you will want to change it at some point.
+Bums come in all shapes and sizes, and when you purchase a bike saddle that suits you fit makes a world of difference.
+Once you hit the 20-mile mark, which takes around 1 hour and 45 minutes on average, you will want something good to sit on.

-The cost of a new basic saddle can be anywhere from £25 to £50, the range and the costs are actually staggering.
-There are cycle saddles out there that cost more than £300, of course you don’t want to be spending that much.
-In the first instance you don’t need to be spending that much on a saddle.
-However I do suggest that you get to your local cycle shop and start sitting on as many saddles as possible.
-Start to get a feel of what naturally feels comfy because the day will come when you need to upgrade that saddle.
+The cost of a new basic saddle can be anywhere from £25 to £50; the range and the prices are staggering.
+There are cycle saddles out there that cost more than £300; of course, you don’t want to spend that much.
+In the first instance, you don’t need to be spending that much on a saddle.
+However, I suggest you get to your local cycle shop and sit on as many saddles as possible.
+Start to get a feel of what naturally feels comfy because the day will come when you upgrade that saddle.

 Beginners Cycle Accessories

-If you want to cycle at night then you have the legal requirement that you will have a white light at the front and a red one at the rear.
-Unfortunately this is a depends answer because it depends where you intend to cycle at night.
-If you are just riding on well lit main routes then you will spend less.
-If you decide that you want to cycle of the more beaten path then you are gong to have too spend more money on more lumens.(the brightness of the beam) If you just want to be seen and ride on man routes then £20 should be enough for the beginner.
+If you want to cycle at night, you have the legal requirement that you have a white light at the front and a red one at the rear.
+Unfortunately, this is a dependent answer because it depends on where you intend to cycle at night.
+You will spend less if you are riding on well-lit main routes.
+If you decide that you want to cycle off the more beaten path, then you are going to have to spend more money on more lumens.(the brightness of the beam) If you want to be seen and ride on man routes, then £20 should be enough for the beginner.

-A multi tool is an invaluable piece of kit for the beginner cyclist, just for checking everything is nice and secure before you start your ride.
-Or the inevitable at some point in your riding career, a flat tyre at some point.
-So you will need a pump and for around the £12 mark you can get a good mini pump to carry with you.
-The next question is do you carry a puncture repair kit or a spare inner tub, let’s go with the patches and glue for less than a fiver.
-However you may need some tyre levers two gets the tyre of so maybe an inclusive kit may be the wise choice here.
-Ideally you will need a back pack to carry all your gear in, the pump, the repair kit, the packed lunch if you are commuting to work.
-You should get a good unbranded back pack for under £20 easily.
-Or you could go with the controversial bumbag, just saying !
+A multi-tool is an invaluable kit for the beginner cyclist to check that everything is secure before you start your ride.
+Or the inevitable at some point in your riding career, a flat tyre.
+So you will need a pump, and for around the £12 mark, you can get an excellent mini pump to carry with you.
+The next question is, do you have a puncture repair kit or a spare inner tub?
+Let’s go with the patches and glue for less than a fiver.
+However, you may need some tyre levers two gets the tyre off, so maybe an inclusive kit may be a wise choice here.
+Ideally, you will need a backpack to carry all your gear in, the pump, the repair kit, and the packed lunch if you commute to work.
+Getting an excellent unbranded backpack for under £20 would be best.
+Or you could go with the controversial bumbag; just saying!

 Basic Safety Cycling Accessories

-If you do intend to cycle at night time then you may want to consider some hi vis items of clothing.
-If you purchase from a cycling shop expect to pay around £10 for a basic sleeveless hi vis jacket.
-If you went to or shopped online at a workwear supplier you can get them for under £5 like this Portwest His Vis Yellow vest.
-If you need something a little more discrete then you can go for the hi vis bands.
-Usually the kits come with a band you wear around the body and then 2 cuffs that you wear on the wrist.
+If you plan to cycle at night, consider some hi-vis clothing items.
+If you purchase from a cycling shop, expect to pay around £10 for an essential sleeveless hi-vis jacket.
+If you went to or shopped online at a workwear supplier, you can get them for under £5, like this Portwest His Vis Yellow vest.
+You can go for the hi-vis bands if you need something more discrete.
+Usually, the kits come with a band you wear around the body and two cuffs on the wrist.

 Cycling Hydration – How You Carry The Water

-Again this will depend on how serious and how far you intend to cycle.
-No not all cycles come with a bottle holder anymore, things have moved on a little.
-Some people simply don’t like a the little bottle holder bolted to the frame butt it is the cheapest option.
-So for the base level you can get elite Ceo Kit Resin and Corsetta Bottle Cage for £10.
+Again this will depend on how serious and far you intend to cycle.
+Not all cycles have a bottle holder anymore; things have moved on a little.
+Some people don’t like a little bottle holder bolted to the frame.
+It is the cheapest option.
+So for the base level, you can get elite Ceo Kit Resin and Corsetta Bottle Cage for £10.

-You may be wondering what else is there to keep your hydration levels up whilst cycling.
-Now they make hydration back packs, originally designed for the Army in scorching hot environment, the ultra athletes also use them.
+What else is there to keep your hydration levels up whilst cycling?
+Now they make hydration backpacks, initially designed for the Army in scorching hot environments; the ultra athletes also use them.

 - Cycle lamps £20